 |1974, B.A.||University of South Carolina Honors College, summa cum laude, Phi Beta Kappa|

-- Marshall, working with Wyche attorney Troy Tessier, represented a major paper manufacturer in a general liability insurance claim involving failure of a large piece of equipment.
+- Represented a major paper manufacturer in a general liability insurance claim involving failure of a large piece of equipment.
 After three days of trial, the opposing party raised its pretrial offer from $200,000 to the full amount of the claim, nearly $2 million, resulting in settlement of the case.

 - Marshall defended a large military goods manufacturer against a wrongful-rejection claim brought by a supplier alleging damages in the millions of dollars.
 The jury rendered a verdict for our client, even though the defense was based on a complicated Uniform Commercial Code theory.

 - For many years Marshall represented a well-known fitness equipment manufacturer.
 Using a principle of bankruptcy law he argued was applicable to certain legacy products, Marshall was able to resolve literally scores of personal-injury claims all across the country without any payment whatsoever by either the client or the client's insurer.

 - After a disastrous decision of the state supreme court while represented by another law firm, an international client retained Marshall to resolve a complex matter involving a multi-million dollar U.S. judgment and potential criminal liability.
 Through patient negotiation over several months, Marshall was able to settle the matter on very favorable terms for the client, which settlement enabled the client to begin a series of business transactions resulting in acquisition of one of the largest industrial enterprises in Europe.
 Marshall continues to represent that client in both U.S. and Eurpoean matters.